Arch-Network/book/src/guides/how-to-write-arch-program.md

 Now, we're ready to sign and submit the transaction to Bitcoin which will cement our state alteration.

-Here, we construct a new Arch transaction that includes our serialized [Bitcoin transaction] alongside our program's [pubkey] serving as the signer.
+Here, we construct a new Arch transaction that includes our serialized [Bitcoin transaction] alongside our program's [Pubkey] serving as the signer.
 ```rust,ignore
 let tx_to_sign = TransactionToSign {
     tx_bytes: &bitcoin::consensus::serialize(&tx),